Huawei sacks employee arrested in Poland on spying charges

 China’s Foreign Ministry has expressed concern over the case and is urging Poland to handle the case “justly.”

+China resolutely opposes “deliberate smearing” and “unwarranted fabrication” with no factual basis, the statement added, without specifying what it was referring to.

+The embassy will fully protect the legitimate rights and interests of Chinese citizens, the spokesperson said.

-Additional reporting by Anna Koper in Warsaw; Editing by Kirsten Donovan and Helen Popper
+Additional reporting by Douglas Busvine in BERLIN, and Tom Daly and Coco Li in BEIJING; Editing by Kirsten Donovan, Justyna Pawlak and Helen Popper